|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon sea salt (fine)

 Move the kernels to one side of the bowl and add the egg.
-Beat the egg with a fork on the corn-free side of the bowl until its white and yolk are combined, then combine the corn kernels and the beaten egg.
+Beat the egg with a fork on the corn-free side of the bowl until it is white and yolk are combined, then combine the corn kernels and the beaten egg.
 Sprinkle the mixture with the flour and salt and stir to combine everything thoroughly.
 Cover and chill for 30 minutes.
 This chilling time is key since it gives the flour a chance to absorb some of the egg and other liquid and lets the batter settle, thickening the batter and making more fritter-like, crispy and lacey fritters).

 Heat a generous layer of oil (about 1/4 inch deep) in a large frying pan or pot over medium-high heat to 350 F to 375 F: a bit of batter dropped into the pan should sizzle immediately.